Lasso in infinite dimension: application to variable selection in functional multivariate linear regression: Introduction

-Some recent contributions~\citep[see e.g.][]{GV16,S18} highlight the necessity to work at the interface between high-dimensional statistics, functional data analysis and machine learning to face more effectively the specific problems of data of high or infinite-dimensional nature.
-The literature of functional data analysis has first focused naturally on dimension reduction methods (mainly splines projection or projection on the principal components basis in~\citealt{RS05,FR11}) to reduce the complexity of the data.
-More recently, the clustering approach has been also considered \citep[see e.g.][]{D17} as well as variable selection methods using $\ell^1$-type penalizations. \citet{KXYZ16} have proposed a Lasso type shrinkage penalty function allowing to select the adequate Karhunen-Lo\`eve coefficients of the functional variable simultaneously with the coefficients of the vector variable in the partial functional linear model (case $p=2$, $\Hb_1=\mathbb L^2(T)$, $\Hb_2=\R^d$ of Model~\eqref{def:model}).
-Group-Lasso and adaptive Group-Lasso procedures have been proposed by \citet{AV14,AV16} to select the important discrete observations (\emph{impact points}) on a regression model where the covariates are the discretized values $(X(t_1),...,X(t_p))$ of a random function $X$.
-Bayesian approaches have also been proposed by \citet{GABP19} in the case where the $\beta_j^*$'s are sparse step functions.
-The problem of variable selection in infinite-dimensional contexts is also considered in the machine learning community. \citet{Bach08,NR08} have then proven estimation and model selection consistency, prediction and estimation bounds for the Group-Lasso estimator, including the case of multiple kernel learning, which is infinite-dimensional.
+The case where the product space $\mathbf H$ is of finite dimension has been widely treated (see the references above).
+However, few papers deal with the infinite-dimensional case.
+Most of the literature in functional data analysis naturally focuses on dimension reduction methods (mainly projection onto a spline basis or onto the principal component basis in~\citealt{RS05,FR11}) to reduce data complexity.
+More recently, clustering approaches have been considered \citep[see for example][]{D17} as well as variable selection methods using $\ell^1$ penalties. \citep{KXYZ16} have proposed a Lasso type penalty allowing to select the Karhunen-Loève coefficients of the functional variable simultaneously with the coefficients of the vector variable in the partial functional linear model (case $p=2$, $\Hb_1=\mathbb L^2(T)$, $\Hb_2=\R^d$ of the Model~\eqref{def:model}).
+Group-Lasso and adaptive Group-Lasso procedures have been proposed by \citet{AV14,AV16} to select the important observation points $t_1,...,t_n$ (\emph{impact points}) in a regression model where the covariates are the discrete values $(X(t_1),...,X(t_p))$ of a random function $X$.
+Bayesian approaches have been proposed by \citet{GABP19} in the case where the $\beta_j^*$ are sparse step functions.
+The natural extension of the approaches developed in the field of functional data analysis in our context leads to the projected version of the criterion defined in equation~\eqref{eq:LASSOproj} with $\mathbf H^{(m)}$ generated by a multivariate splines basis or an fPCA basis.
+However, the projection step induces a bias that must be taken into account.